-The Department of Natural Sciences is currently developing a BSNS with a concentration in geology.
-Pending final approval, the geology concentration will be available for students seeking careers in earth science, environmental science, or entry into graduate programs in geology or environmental science.
-For information concerning this degree program and its status, contact Dr. Jeffrey Bauer or the Department of Natural Sciences.
+The Department of Natural Sciences is offering a new BSNS concentration in geology.
+This new concentration is now available for students seeking careers in earth science, environmental science, or entry into graduate programs in geology or environmental science.
+For information concerning this degree program, contact Dr. Jeffrey Bauer or the Department of Natural Sciences.

 General Education Program (48 Hours) 40 Hours The Natural Science component of the GEP (8 hours) is satisfied by the requirements of the bachelor of science in natural science.
-See page 55 for further information about the GEP.
+See page 57 for further information about the GEP.

-Concentration: Biology (BIOL) or Chemistry (CHEM)
+Concentration: Biology (BIOL), 40 Hours Chemistry (CHEM), or Geology (GEOL)

-A minimum of 40 hours of courses in biology or chemistry.
+A minimum of 40 hours of courses in biology, chemistry, or geology.
 Courses must be numbered higher than 110.
 The 40 hours must include a minimum of 16 hours at the 300 or 400 level, with at least 4 of those hours at the 400 level.
-Required courses for biology concentration are BIOL 151, 202, 203.
+Required courses for the biology concentration are BIOL 151, 202, 203.
 A maximum of 6 hours of BIOL 495 may be applied to the biology concentration.
 Required courses for the chemistry concentration are CHEM 141, 142, 143, 305, 306, 307, 323, 325, and one of the following: BIOL 411, CHEM 431, or CHEM 441.
+Required courses for the geology concentration are GEOL 111, 201, 202, 302, 303, 401, and a course under development.

 Additional Science/Math.
 Require.
 In addition to the 40 hours of courses in the concentration area, students are required to take at least 36 additional hours of science and mathematics courses.
 These courses may be any combination of biology, chemistry, geology, physics, and mathematics courses, as long as the combination includes at least 12 hours from each of two math/science areas other than the concentration.
 Physics 201, 202, 203 (or 211, 212, 213) are recommended for students pursuing a chemistry concentration.
 Mathematics courses used for this requirement must be numbered 132 or above.

 NTSC 110S Sci.
 Reason. & Meth.
-SPCH 103 Public Speaking

-Mathematics Proficiency Requirement Each student must show proficiency in MATH 131 or MATH 170 or MATH 190 through course completion or placement.
+SPCH 103 Public Speaking Mathematics Proficiency Requirement Each student must show proficiency in MATH 131 or MATH 170 or MATH 190 through course completion or placement.